 French artist Gilles Cenazandotti dedicates his artistic skills to a very serious environmental concern, marine plastic pollution.He collects marine plastic and then creates life size colorful animal sculptures ranging from polar bears, crocodiles, wolves to other endangered animals.
 His artwork sends out a strong eco message that there is a dire need to save nature and resources.

 Pam Longobardi began the Drifters Projectin 2006 after she encountered gigantic piles of plastic on the remote Hawaiian beaches.
 After collecting ocean debris from Hawaii, Greece, Alaska, Gulf of Mexico and Costa Rica, she created gorgeous larger than life sculptures that convince a person to think and do something about marine plastic pollution.

 Cavallo Point by Judith Selby Lang and Richard Lang

 Selby Lang and Richard Lang, a husband wife duo, collect plastic trash from Kehoe Beach in California to make their assemblages.
 Every piece of plastic trash they use in their artwork has a story to tell.
-The couple says that to increase public awareness of plastic pollution and to better the state of the oceans is what we strive for.
+Furthermore, the couple says that to increase public awareness of plastic pollution and to better the state of the oceans is what we strive for.

 Hong Kong Soup 1826 by Mandy Barker

-Mandy Barker is a photographer who specializes in creating works that display effects of marine plastic pollution in the best ways possible.
+Mandy Barker is a photographer who specializes in creating works that display the effects of marine plastic pollution in the best ways possible.
 Her work – Hong Kong Soup:1826 made of plastics gathered from 30 different beaches in Hong Kong depicts the pitiable state quite well.